 got a further injection of support from the US taxpayer.

-is a Tempest I encountered in Bosnia in 1999. with a narrow
+is a Tempest I encountered in Bosnia.
+With a narrow

 wheelbase and heavy armour, it was prone to falling over on

 anything but flat ground.
-It also did not have the power to work on any incline.
-The "after-thought" armouring
+It also did not have the power to work up any incline at all.
+The 'after-thought' armouring

 on the sides made the engine hard to cool - and one overheated